mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/02/config-controller-gitops.md

 > As a Platform Admin, I want to set up a dedicated Git repository for a Tenant project.

-Let's actually see GitOps in action here, we will create the required files for this section, and then we will commit them into the Plateform Git repository to eventually trigger Config Controller's Config Sync.
+Let's actually see GitOps in action here, we will create the required files for this section, and then we will commit them into the Platform Git repository to eventually trigger Config Controller's Config Sync.

-Clone the plateform repository locally:
+Clone the platform repository locally:
 ```
 cd ~
-git clone $PLATEFORM_REPO_URL
+git clone $PLATFORM_REPO_URL
 cd configcontroller-platform-repo/config-sync/projects/${TENANT_PROJECT_ID}/
 ```